Posted: 6/17/2021 | June 17th, 2021

 Bangor is just one hour away from Bar Harbor.
-It’s a small city (just 32,000 people call Bangor home) but it’s a cute little town worth a night.
-There are a bunch of parks and breweries in town and you can see Stephen King’s house (he lives in Bangor).
+Just 32,000 people call Bangor home, but it’s a cute little town worth a night.
+There are a bunch of parks and breweries in town, and you can see Stephen King’s house (he lives in Bangor).

 My favorite places to eat are the Fiddlehead (delicious food all around) and Judy’s (best diner breakfast).
 For a drink, head to Mason’s Brewing.

 Days 10-12: Moosehead Lake, ME

 Moosehead Lake is just 2.5 hours north of Bangor.
 It’s the second-largest lake in New England and the largest in the state.
 Spanning over 75,000 acres, it’s perfect for fishing, boating, hiking, and relaxing.
 You can rent a boat or jet-ski, camp, or stay at one of the lodges.

 Spend a couple days here relaxing away from the crowds, hiking the plethora of trails, spotting moose, or taking part in all the lake activities on offer.

 For dinner or drinks, head to the Stress Free Moose Pub in Greenville.